bookofproofs/bookofproofs.github.io/_sources/history/19th-century/tweedie-d-j.md

 title: Tweedie (3), David J.
 born: 1870
 died: 1926
-keywords: Tweedie Methodology, Brownian motion, pricing options, hedging strategies, Institute Chartered Accountants Scotland (ICAS), Tweedie-Ford Ratio, risk measurement
+keywords: david j tweedie,tweedie
-description: David J Tweedie developed Tweedie Methodology for forecasting financial returns, devised Brownian motion of stock prices, and founded ICAS.
-He also formed the Tweedie-Ford Ratio and established mathematical models for risk measurement.
+description: David J Tweedie graduated with an Ordinary degree from Edinburgh University and then taught at George Heriot's Hospital School in Edinburgh.
+He became headmaster of the school at Kilconquhar in Fife.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---